-NDP objectives SI EA O bjectiv es .
-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Conclusions Recommendations SMART Test of NDP objective After SMART objectives B01 To encourage provision of housing which answers local needs, provides future sustainability and accords with the wishes and needs of the residents of each individual community + + + + ? ? + + + + + 0 0 + + 0 This objective seeks seeking to protect and retain existing facilities within the village rather than create new.
+NDP objectives S EA O bjectiv /es 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Conclusions Recommendations SMART Test of NDP objective After SMARTuroob Jectory ves B01 To encourage provision of housing which answers local needs, provides future sustainability and accords with the wishes and needs of the residents of each individual community + + + + ? ? + + + + + 0 0 + + 0 This objective seeks seeking to protect and retain existing facilities within the village rather than create new.
 Due to the small scale nature of potential development it is unlikely to have a significant detrimental impact on the SAC.
 Therefore the objective does not have any negative effect the SEA objectives.
 Ensure proposed development has some sustainable design elements to reduce environmental impact of new development.
 This objective meets all of the SMART criteria except specifying a time frame in which the objective will be achieved; a time frame will strengthen the objective.
 To encourage provision of housing which answers local needs, provides future sustainability and accords with the wishes and needs of the residents of each individual community, within the plan period.
 BO2 To encourage business development of a type and scale that suits our villages especially supporting home based business enterprise 0 + + + 0 0 0 0 + + + 0 0 + + 0 This objective promotes small scale business development.
 Due to the small scale nature of potential development it is unlikely to have a significant detrimental impact on the SAC.
 Therefore the objective does not have any negative effect the SEA objectives.
 Ensure housing development a well as employment development includes sustainable design elements to reduce environmental impact This objective meets all of the SMART criteria except specifying a time frame in which the objective will be achieved; a time frame will strengthen the objective.
 To encourage business development of a type and scale that suits our villages especially supporting home based business enterprise BO3 To protect the historic landscape and built heritage + + + + + X X 0 0 X X + + X X + This objective covers the aspects of protecting historic assets in terms of landscape and environment.
 Its aim is to protect and enhance the environment of the parish.
 None This objective meets all of the SMART criteria.
-To protect the historic landscape and built heritage BO4 To support a mixed community of residents of all ages + + + + + + + + + + + + + + + + This objective is to include and support all residents within the community None This objective meets all of the SMART criteria To support a mixed community of residents of all ages
+To protect the historic landscape and built heritage BO4 To support a mixed community of residents of all ages + + + + + + + + + + + + + + ÷ + This objective is to include and support all residents within the community None This objective meets all of the SMART criteria To support a mixed community of residents of all ages

-Objectives verses SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Кеу: SMART criteria: + =/++ Compatible/very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations The following matrix appraises the emerging Bishopstone Group NDP -= Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
-Indicators should be measurable with limited resource implications.
-Objectives in terms of their SMART criteria and their compatibility with 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed the SEA Objectives.
-These have been developed from Government X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
-Likewise, chosen indicators should relate to objectives and their outcomes. guidance on SEA and from the local evidence base gathered for ?= Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
-Objectives should be associated with a target and indicators should specify when the target should be achieved. identifying the NDP issues.
+Objectives verses SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + =/++ Compatible/very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations - = Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
+Indicators should be measurable with limited resource im 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
+Likewise, chosen indicators should relate to objectives and their outcomes. ? = Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
+Objectives should be associated with a target and indicators should sp the target should be achieved.